RunDevelopment/eslint-plugin-clean-regex/docs/rules/no-empty-lookaround.md

 ### What are _empty lookarounds_?

-An empty lookaround is a lookaround which for at least one path in the expression contains only elements which 1) are not assertions and can match the empty or 2) are empty lookarounds.
+An empty lookaround is a lookaround for which at least one path in the lookaround expression contains only elements which 1) are not assertions and can match the empty string or 2) are empty lookarounds.
+This means that the lookaround expression will accept on any position in any string.

 __Examples:__
 - `(?=)`: One of simplest empty lookarounds.